-Listing standards are mainly regulated under the CML and the BIST's regulations, in particular the BIST Regulation on Stock Market Operations and the BIST Listing Directive dated 2015, revised in 2021.
+Listing standards are mainly regulated under the CML and the BIST's regulations, especially under the BIST Regulation on Stock Market Operations and the BIST Listing Directive dated 2015.

 Listing conditions differ depending both on the asset class and market segment.
 The listing requirements are determined by the Listing Directive and Listing Regulation of the BIST.
 Generally, financial strength, the market value of the equities offered to the public, business continuity and profitability are taken into consideration in the listing.